Don't miss our next Open Day on Saturday 14 March 2020 – register now!

 Aim |

 Global sustainability challenges are shaping the way business operates in the 21st century.
 Businesses are under increasing pressure from multiple stakeholders (for e.g. shareholders, customers, employees, society) to manage their positive and negative impacts with clear responsibility and strategic intent.
 Leading firms are choosing to respond to these challenges by generating sustainable value propositions to ultimately drive competitive advantage.
 For many this has meant re-engaging at the level of purpose and re-addressing their role in wider society and for human well-being.
-This module outlines the major sustainability challenges and explores the capabilities organisations require need to respond positively to them.
-It will engage students in gaining a better understanding of how corporate action can be best configured to promote responsible and sustainable business strategies.
+This module outlines the major sustainability challenges and explores the capabilities organisations require to respond positively to them.
+It will engage you in gaining a better understanding of how corporate action can be best configured to promote responsible and sustainable business strategies.
 In doing so, it will demand management students (as future business managers and leaders) to reflect on the long-standing debate about whether or not ‘the business of business, is still business?
+This module is 10 credits.
 Watch video: An introduction to the Leading Corporate Sustainability module |

 Syllabus |

-The content is organised around the sustainability management ‘compass’ below: The course content is structured as follows: Part 1: Setting the context Context setting The role of business Exploring possible futures Part 2: Developing the capabilities |
+Part 1: Setting the context Context setting The role of business Exploring possible futures Part 2: Developing the capabilities |

 Intended learning outcomes |